Drama and Theatre A Level

 ‘Analysing Performance’ – June WRITTEN EXAM 1 (20% of the Alevel): Students will look at the thematic of heroes/villains in relation to Total Theatre and Renaissance Theatre.
 They will also analyse ‘live’ performances they have seen (which cannot be pre-recorded).

-‘Deconstructing Text’ – June WRITTEN EXAM 2 (20% of the Alevel): Students will study a contemporary tragedy, based on the topic of heroes and villains, from the perspective of how they would present the script to an audience.
+‘Deconstructing Text’ – June WRITTEN EXAM 2 (20% of the Alevel): Students will study Arthur Miller’s ‘The Crucible’, from the perspective of how they would present the script to an audience.

 Subject Entry requirements